Dpontika/Java-OOP-Projects/Interfaces – Multiple Inheritance/Lab_9.2/README.md

 A Java application demonstrating interface inheritance and multiple interface implementation.

 Models museum artifacts with different capabilities (sale, transport, insurance).

-Interfaces
+### **Interfaces**

-&nbsp;   ForSale: For items that can be sold
+    ForSale: For items that can be sold

-&nbsp;       getDescription(): Item description
+        getDescription(): Item description

-&nbsp;       getPrice(): Catalog price (in euros)
+        getPrice(): Catalog price (in euros)

-&nbsp;       getLowestPrice(double percentage): Lowest acceptable price
+        getLowestPrice(double percentage): Lowest acceptable price

-&nbsp;   FroTransfer: For items that can be transported
+    FroTransfer: For items that can be transported

-&nbsp;       getWEight(): Weight in grams
+        getWEight(): Weight in grams

-&nbsp;       isFragile(): Fragility indicator
+        isFragile(): Fragility indicator

-Inherited Interface
+### **Inherited Interface**

-&nbsp;   Insured: Extends both ForSale and FroTransfer
+    Insured: Extends both ForSale and FroTransfer

-&nbsp;       Inherits all methods from both parent interfaces
+        Inherits all methods from both parent interfaces

-&nbsp;       getAmount(): Insurance amount
+        getAmount(): Insurance amount